wp-plugins/recently-registered/readme.txt

 = Does this work on MultiSite? =

 Yes, but don't bother to use it.
-No, really.
 MultiSite's SuperAdmin user tab pretty much takes care of this (though not the StopForumSpam check).
 I have no plans on making a StopForumSpam checker for MultiSite at this time.

 == Screenshots ==